Eschatologue/CM_wiki/docs/class/sorcerer/storm.md

 You are overflowing with storming energy.

-**Lightning Rod**  You have Resistance to Lightning and Thunder damage.
+**Lightning Rod**{ .inl } You have Resistance to Lightning and Thunder damage.

-**Storm Transmutation**  When you cast a spell  that deals Acid, Cold, Fire or Poison damage, you can change that damage type to Lightning or Thunder.
+**Storm Transmutation**{ .inl } When you cast a spell  that deals Acid, Cold, Fire or Poison damage, you can change that damage type to Lightning or Thunder.

 ### Level 6: Arcane Conductivity